LucaFontanot/pearson-downloader/README.md

-# pearson-downloader
+# Pearson Downloader
-Export pdf from pearson
+Export pdf from pearson. *Only E-Text Books*

 # How to use